Santa Monica, California: Environment

 Santa Monica has also instituted a green building-code whereby merely constructing to code automatically renders a building equivalent to the US Green Building Council's LEED Silver standards.
 The city's Main Library is one of many LEED certified or LEED equivalent buildings in the city.
-It is built over a 200,000 gallon cistern that collects filtered stormwater from the roof.
+It is built over a 200,000-gallon cistern that collects filtered stormwater from the roof.
 The water is used for landscape irrigation.

 Since 2009, Santa Monica has been developing the Zero Waste Strategic Operations Plan by which the city will set a goal of diverting at least 95% of all waste away from landfills, and toward recycling and composting, by 2030.
 The plan includes a food waste composting program, which diverts 3 million pounds of restaurant food waste away from landfills annually.
 As of 2013, 77% of all solid waste produced citywide is diverted from landfills.

-Environmentally focused initiatives include curbside recycling, curbside composting bins (in addition to trash, yard-waste, and recycle bins), farmers' markets, community gardens, garden-share, an urban forest initiative, a hazardous materials home-collection service, and a green business certification.
+Environmentally focused initiatives include curbside recycling, curbside composting bins (in addition to trash, yard-waste, and recycling bins), farmers' markets, community gardens, garden-share, an urban forest initiative, a hazardous materials home-collection service, and a green business certification.

 As in other coastal beach communities, coastal erosion due to coastal infrastructure and high human usage is an increasing challenge, and will become worse due to sea level rise.
 Starting in 2016, local environmental groups began dune and beach restoration projects.